 - 1. Select a dose of 2 units - 2.
-Take off the outer needle cap (save it) and inner needle cap (throw it away)
+Take off outer needle cap (save it) and inner needle cap (throw it away)

-3. With the pen pointing up, tap the insulin to move the air bubbles to the top

-- 4. Press the button all the way in and make sure insulin comes out of the needle (this is called an air shot) - Repeat up to two more times with the same needle if needed - If insulin does not come out after three times, change the needle and try again - If insulin still does not come out after changing the needle, the pen may be broken
+- 3. With the pen pointing up, tap the insulin to move the air bubbles to the top - 4.
+Press the button all the way in and make sure insulin comes out of the needle - Repeat up to two more times with the same needle if needed - If insulin does not come out after three times, change the needle and try again - If insulin still does not come out after changing the needle, the pen may be broken